-Safety and protection of children

-So young people and their families can build their resilience, be united and connect with their communities
+Safety and protection of children So young people and their families can build their resilience, be united and connect with their communities.

 Fewer children & young people entering care

-Sustainable change in the quality of life of young people
+Sustainable change in the quality of life of young people Healthy, safe, active, inclusive and resilient communities

 Our Support Services

 CASPA provides innovative care models to vulnerable children and young people.
 CASPA's uniqueness is in working with children who have some of the highest levels of needs and complex childhood traumas in Australia.

 Supported / Transition to Independent Living

 The SIL and TIL programs prepare young people for the successful transition from out-of-home care to independent living.

 Aboriginal Services & Supports

 Supporting ATSI children and families by strengthening cultural identity, connections to family, country, and community.

 Permanency Support Program (PSP)

 Previously known as Foster Care, this program provides tailored services to vulnerable children so that they can grow up in stable, secure and loving homes.

 Family Preservation

 Family preservation services involve close work with facilities to build parenting capability and prevent children from going into care.

 Intensive Therapeutic Residential Care

 For young people who require specialised intensive support to maintain stability in their care arrangements.

 In House Carer

 This is a hybrid model of foster care and ITRC where designated "house parents" live in a home for multiple days at a time and create a home-like environment for children and young people.

 NDIS

 Assisting people living with a disability to increase their capacity to live the life of their choice and achieve their goals.

 CASPA Family Support Casino

-Specialises in targeted early intervention and prevention, utilising a strengths-based, personcentered. traumainformed approach for parents, children and families.
+Specialises in targeted early intervention and prevention, utilising a strengths-based, personcentered, traumainformed approach for parents, children and families.

 Interim Care

-Education

-enrolments. holidav

-vocation and training

-opportunities beyond

-secondary education.

-Centre

 Interim Care is a temporary placement (up to 3 months) while a permanent placement is arranged.

+Education Centre

+Supports complex school enrolments, holiday programs and assisting school leavers to pursue vocation and training opportunities beyond secondary education.

 Family Support Services

 Based in NSW offering a range of services that can assist clients to improve their quality of life, especially in difficult times.

-Allied Health Team

-Supports complex school Our clinicians support all programs across CASPA, programs and assisting undertaking a variety of school leavers to pursue clinical work based on the needs of our clients and their family systems.

 After Hours Support

 All CASPA locations have a dedicated After Hours team, operating 365 days a year for clinical guidance and support at the time it is needed.

+Allied Health Bail Ass Team Line

+Our clinicians support all programs across CASPA, undertaking a variety of clinical work based on the needs of our clients and their family systems.

+Bail Assistance Line

+Provides short-term (28 days) accommodation, transport and case management services for teens transitioning out of juvenile detention, working closely with Police and Youth Justice.

+Our People

-Bail Assistance Line Provides short-term (28 davs) accommodation. transport and case management services for teens transitioning out of juvenile detention, working closely with Police and Youth Justice.
-Our People "Making a difference in a young person's life isn't just about being with them; it's about igniting a spark of hope that guides them towards a brighter future." - CASPA employee place Caspel Saro nas PAIN Caspa's are truell Our Impact In the last four years, CASPA has more than doubled the support for children and young people in care from 117 in 2019 to 272 in 2023, through expansion into new states and territories.
+"Making a difference in a young person's life isn't just about being with them; it's about igniting a spark of hope that guides them towards a brighter future."

+- CASPA employee

+652

+21

+Team members Student placements